raffaelfoidl/maDMP-evaluation/dcso-json/README.md

 ```

   * 10: 56 errors (mostly "Expected Array but got Object") **TODO**
+    * mostly objects were used instead of arrays with one element
+    * string instead of numerical values
+    * two of the four data sets had no `dataset_id` field
+    * used datetime format for date field
   * 11: 2021-04-12T25:10:16.8 -> 2021-04-12T25:10:16.8Z
+  * 2021-04-12T25:10:16.8Z -> 2021-04-12T23:10:16.8Z (a day does not have more than 24 hours)
+* normalization (achieve same, alphabetical key sorting using tool)
 * convert to JSON-LD
 * import into GraphDB
 * formulate SPARQL queries, based on (link to evaluation Rubric)